carpentries-lab/metagenomics-analysis/_episodes/11-hands_on-diversity.md

 By inspection on the above figure, it is evident that there is a great difference in the number of total reads(i.e. information) of each sample.
-Before we further process our data, take a look if we have any no-identified read.
-Marked as "NA" on the different taxonomic levels:
+Before we further process our data, take a look if we have any non-identified read.
+Marked as blank (i.e "") on the different taxonomic levels:

 ~~~
 summary(merged_metagenomes@tax_table@.Data== "")
 ~~~
 {: .language-r}
 ~~~
-  Kingdom          Phylum          Class           Order           Family
+ Kingdom          Phylum          Class           Order           Family          Genus          Species
- Mode :logical   Mode :logical   Mode :logical   Mode :logical   Mode :logical
+ Mode :logical   Mode :logical   Mode :logical   Mode :logical   Mode :logical   Mode :logical   Mode :logical
- FALSE:2738      FALSE:2736      FALSE:2647      FALSE:2696      FALSE:2636
+ FALSE:3785      FALSE:3785      FALSE:3657      FALSE:3776      FALSE:3733      FALSE:3646      FALSE:3342
-                 TRUE :2         TRUE :91        TRUE :42        TRUE :102
+                                 TRUE :128       TRUE :9         TRUE :52        TRUE :139       TRUE :443
-   Genus          Species
- Mode :logical   Mode :logical
- FALSE:2601      FALSE:2428
- TRUE :137       TRUE :310
 ~~~
 {: .output}

-By the above command, we can see that there are NAs on different taxonomic leves.
-Although it is expected to see some NAs at the species, or even at the genus level, we will get rid of the ones at the phylum level to proceed with the analysis:
+With the command above, we can see that there are blanks on different taxonomic leves.
+Although it is expected to see some blanks at the species, or even at the genus level, we will get rid of the ones at the genus level to proceed with the analysis:

 ~~~
-merged_metagenomes <- subset_taxa(merged_metagenomes, Phylum != "")
+merged_metagenomes <- subset_taxa(merged_metagenomes, Genus != "")
 summary(merged_metagenomes@tax_table@.Data== "")
 ~~~
 {: .language-r}
 ~~~
-  Kingdom          Phylum          Class           Order           Family
+ Kingdom          Phylum          Class           Order           Family          Genus          Species
- Mode :logical   Mode :logical   Mode :logical   Mode :logical   Mode :logical
+ Mode :logical   Mode :logical   Mode :logical   Mode :logical   Mode :logical   Mode :logical   Mode :logical
- FALSE:2736      FALSE:2736      FALSE:2647      FALSE:2696      FALSE:2636
+ FALSE:3646      FALSE:3646      FALSE:3529      FALSE:3640      FALSE:3638      FALSE:3646      FALSE:3330
-                                 TRUE :89        TRUE :40        TRUE :100
+                                 TRUE :117       TRUE :6         TRUE :8                         TRUE :316
-   Genus          Species
- Mode :logical   Mode :logical
- FALSE:2600      FALSE:2426
- TRUE :136       TRUE :310
 ~~~
 {: .output}